Healthy food trends -- quinoa

 - Add quinoa, and cook gently until it smells good, about 2 minutes.

-- When the quinoa is cooked, remove the lid and gently fluff quinoa with a fork.
-Gently mix in the avocado, pepper, and parsley.
+- When the quinoa is cooked, remove the lid, and gently fluff quinoa with a fork.
+Stir in avocado, pepper, and parsley.

-- Carefully stuff about ¾ cup (180 mL) of quinoa into each tomato.
+- Carefully stuff about ¾ cup of quinoa into each tomato.

 - Place tomatoes on a baking sheet, and bake for about 15 to 20 minutes, or until tomatoes are hot throughout (tomatoes may be stuffed in advance and baked later).